 These logos should be in bitmap format and have the following dimensions: 101 x 33.
-Users that wish to take advantage of this feature must put a copy of the appropriately sized logo in the Gaia Geothermal/GLD2014/Logos folder.
+Users that wish to take advantage of this feature must put a copy of the appropriately sized logo in the (Main Drive):\ProgramData\GLDesign\Logos folder.
+Note: The ProgramData folder may be hidden on some systems.